home / mcp / n8n mcp server

 execution_get

-Get details of a specific execution.
+Get details for a specific execution instance.

 execution_list

-List executions for a workflow.
+List all executions for a given workflow.

 execution_stop

-Stop a running execution.
+Stop a currently running execution.